DCC-Lab/PyHardwareLibrary/README-USB-Cameras.md

        bInterval        :    0x0
 ```

-So I may not be able to see it directly with PyUSB on my Mac because of the T2 chip, but nevertheless, if I use Parallels Desktop to lookup my camera on Windows, I clearly see my Webcam fits the description of a generic USB camera (or UVC).
-I am not sure why that is the case, but it does not matter, we can have a solution: OpenCV or Open Computer Vision library.
+So I may not be able to see it directly with PyUSB on my Mac for some reason, but nevertheless, if I use Parallels Desktop to lookup my camera on Windows, I clearly see that my Webcam fits the description of a generic USB camera (or UVC) because  `bDeviceClass`, `bDeviceSubClass` and `bDeviceProtocol` fields are set properly.
+I am not sure why that is the case, but it does not matter, we can have a solution: OpenCV or Open Computer Vision library, which we will look at below.

 ## Programming a UVC ourselves?